Cucurbita: Distribution and habitat

 C. moschata is native to Latin America, but the precise location of origin is uncertain.
 It has been present in Mexico, Belize, Guatemala, and Peru for 4,000–6,000 years and has spread to Bolivia, Ecuador, Panama, Puerto Rico, and Venezuela.
 This species is closely related to C. argyrosperma.
 A variety known as the Seminole Pumpkin has been cultivated in Florida since before the arrival of Columbus.
 Its leaves are 20 to 30 cm wide.
 It generally grows at low elevations in hot climates with heavy rainfall, but some varieties have been found above 2200 m.
 Groups of C. moschata include Cheese, Crookneck (C. moschata), and Bell.

 C. pepo is one of the oldest, if not the oldest, domesticated species with the oldest known locations being Oaxaca, Mexico, 8,000–10,000 years ago, and Ocampo, Tamaulipas, Mexico, about 7,000 years ago.
-It is known to have appeared in Missouri, United States, at least 4,000 years ago.
+It is known to have appeared in the US state of Missouri at least 4,000 years ago.
 Debates about the origin of C. pepo have been on-going since at least 1857.
 There have traditionally been two opposing theories about its origin: 1) that it is a direct descendant of C. texana and 2) that C. texana is merely feral C. pepo.
-A more recent theory by botanist Thomas Andres in 1987 is that descendants of C. fraterna hybridized with C. texana, resulting in two distinct domestication events in two different areas: one in Mexico and one in the eastern United States, with C. fraterna and C. texana, respectively, as the ancestral species.
+A more recent theory by botanist Thomas Andres in 1987 is that descendants of C. fraterna hybridized with C. texana, resulting in two distinct domestication events in two different areas: one in Mexico and one in the eastern US, with C. fraterna and C. texana, respectively, as the ancestral species.
 C. pepo may have appeared in the Old World before moving from Mexico into South America.
 It is found from sea level to slightly above 2000 m.
 Leaves have 3–5 lobes and are 20–35 cm wide.
 All the subspecies, varieties, and cultivars are interfertile.
 In 1986 Paris proposed a revised taxonomy of the edible cultivated C. pepo based primarily on the shape of the fruit, with eight groups.
 All but a few C. pepo cultivars can be included in these groups.
 There is one non-edible cultivated variety: C. pepo var. ovifera.